HarvardOpenData/HODP-Docs/docs/numpy-pandas.md

 ### Getting Started

-Before we begin, we must first install the numpy and pandas libraries as they are not included in the standard Python library (check out our [guide](www.google.com) if you have any questions about installation TODO update link).
+Before we begin, we must first install the numpy and pandas libraries as they are not included in the standard Python library (check out our [guide](https://docs.hodp.org/docs/installation) if you have any questions about installation).
 When we import these libraries, we typically abbreviate them as follows:

 ```python